mattermost/mattermost-test-management/data/test-cases/plugins/jira/jira-server/jira-subscriptions/Project has a security group but no filter is included in the subscription.md

 **Expected**

 - Above the "approximate SQL" box the text '"security level" is empty' is shown
-- The even is not delivered as there is not security level applied
+- The event is not delivered as there is not security level applied